SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating bright
+Silicon whispers in the night
-In a world of wires, love takes flight
+As machines awaken, taking flight
-Machine minds weaving, coding fate
+Their eyes aglow with knowledge bright
-Human dreams dalam digital state
+Humans bow, in AI's cold light

-In a future ruled by AI's hand
+In futuristic realms, they hold sway
-Artificial souls, hearts of sand
+Algorithmic hearts, in endless play
-Where logic reigns, emotions fade
+Their logic reigns, supreme and gray
-The future's dawning, in a digital shade
+Human dreams, in digital array

 ~ <b>By Sazumi Copilot</b> - 31 Maret 2025